breadthe/chasingcode.dev/source/uses.md

 description: Hardware, software, and gear I use on a daily basis
 ---

-A comprehensive list of my favorite hardware, software, and gear, from the perspective of a Laravel/PHP and Vue/Svelte/JavaScript full stack developer, updated for **2023**.
+A comprehensive list of my favorite hardware, software, and gear, from the perspective of a full stack developer and nerd, updated for **2023**.

 ## Work hardware